EXCLUSIVE-China plans to cut stamp duty on stocks by up to 50% to revive confidence-sources

 In the latest such move, China's central bank has asked some domestic banks to scale back their outward investments through the Bond Connect scheme, Reuters reported on earlier on Friday, citing sources with direct knowledge of the matter.

+China's securities regulator also met with representatives from top Western asset managers on Friday to reassure them about the country's economic prospects, Reuters reported citing sources.

-China's securities regulator on Aug.
-18 unveiled a package of proposals including supporting share buybacks and encouraging long-term investment to support the country's $11 trillion stock market.
+The CSRC on Aug.
+18 unveiled a package of proposals including supporting share buybacks to support the country's $11 trillion stock market.

-The CSRC also said stabilising the stock market was a priority.
+The regulator also said stabilising the stock market was a priority.
 "Without a relatively stable market environment, there's no basis for reviving the market and lifting sentiment."

-Any reduction or exemption of stamp duties including the one on stock trading can be decided by the State Council, based on the needs of the country's economic and social development.
+Any reduction or exemption of stamp duties including the one on stock trading can be decided by the State Council, based on the needs of the country's economic and social development, according to China's Stamp Duty Law which came into effect in July 2022.

 China's fiscal revenue totalled 20.37 trillion yuan ($3.02 trillion) last year, with 276 billion yuan or 1.35% contributed by stamp duty on securities transactions, official data showed.